foureyes/csci-ua.0480-spring2018-008/homework/02-yelp.markdown

 `{"nextFile": "4df1c5ef1280bee2e2b44167027d2469.json"}`

-This last object has a key, `nextFile`, and the value represents the name of another file of listings data (in the object above, the name of the next file is: `4df1c5ef1280bee2e2b44167027d2469.json`).
+This last object has a key, `nextFile`, and the value represents the name of another file of business data (in the object above, the name of the next file is: `4df1c5ef1280bee2e2b44167027d2469.json`).
 This next section will explain how to retrieve this json file from the web.

 * The URL for the dataset used in this assignment __will be posted on piazza__
 * [Read the documentation](https://github.com/mikeal/request) to see how to use the requests module (or see the [slides](../slides/js/js-node-npm-debug-git.html#/6))